kshaffer/courses/as3-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## October 20 prep

+For Monday, please put together and submit your [pop/rock performance project](as3-popRockPerf.html).

 ## October 15 prep

 Read the [Unit II Guide](as3-unit2.html), and bring to class any questions you have about it.
 Optionally, bring your primary instrument to class.